catswe/KANditioned/README.md

 - Check out https://github.com/NVIDIA/cuEmbed
 - Research adding Legendre polynomials parameterization
     - Preliminary: does not seem to offer much benefits or have isotropic penalty conditioning
+- Experiment with inputs bucketing instead of index-based calculation
+- Add similar papers in
 - Polish writing

 ## Open To Collaborators.
 Contributions Are Welcomed!